 - as a Community Benefit Society we are owned and run by our members who are regularly consulted and vote on operational & editorial policies at Annual General Meetings –>

 - as a registered data controller we are subject to the ICO’s complaints procedure

 - as an IMPRESS member we adhere to a Standards Code and have a robust complaints procedure with access to an independent arbitration service

-- as an ICNN member we will maintain our editorial independence and high professional standards via adherence to the NUJ Code of Conduct.
+- as an ICNN member we maintain our editorial independence and high professional standards via adherence to the NUJ Code of Conduct.